nasa-gcn/gcn.nasa.gov/app/routes/docs.about._index.md

 ## History

-Learn about how and why GCN was created, and how it became an essential component of multimessenger astrophysics in the [History of GCN](/docs/history).
+Learn about how and why GCN was created, and how it became an essential component of multimessenger astrophysics in the [History of GCN](/docs/about/history).

+## Team

+See who is behind the new GCN and what [our team](/docs/about/team) is working on.